dandln/TheEpicAudioStreamer/README.md

 2. Place a text file called `bottoken.txt` that contains your bot token (gathered in step 7 of ["Setting Up"](#user-content-setting-up)) in the same directory as the executable.
 Alternatively, you can pass either a path to the token file or the token itself to the application via the `-t` command line argument.
 3. Run the executable.
 4. A list of your active audio output devices will be displayed, type the ID of the audio device that you want to use (the number in square brackets in front of the device name) into the command prompt and press enter. *__DO NOT use the same device that your Discord client uses for output.__ I recommend using a virtual audio device solution like [VB-Cable](https://vb-audio.com/Cable/), as this will ensure that you always hear the same thing as the others in your voice channel, and you have more control over which applications you stream.*
-5. The application will now connect to your Discord bot and will be ready to receive commands in the text channels of your server as long as the application window is open or until you terminate the process in the command prompt.
+5. The application will now connect to your Discord bot and is ready to receive commands in the text channels of your server as long as the application window is open or until you terminate the process in the command prompt.

 ## Discord Commands
 Type these commands in any text channel on your server.
-The bot listens to commands from any user who has the "Manage Server" permission.
+The bot listens to commands from any user who has the "Manage Server" permission and optionally a user specified through [command line arguments](#user-content-command-line-arguments).
 * `!join` joins the current voice channel.
 * `!start` starts streaming.
 Needs to be connected to a voice channel first.
 * `!joinst` joins the current voice channel and immediately starts streaming.